Tube Feeding in Cats

 What are the complications of tube feeding?

-Generally, there are few complications with tube feeding once the cat is stable.
+There are few complications with tube feeding once the cat is stable.
 The most common complications include infection at the site of tube insertion into the skin, inadvertent removal of the tube by the cat or owner, and clogging of the tube.
-The risk of food leaking out of or around a gastrostomy tube into the abdomen is very rare once a stoma or adhesion between the body wall and stomach has formed (the adhesions usually form within one to two weeks of placement).
-Your veterinarian will specifically instruct you on how to resolve any complications or problems that arise.
+The risk of food leaking out of or around a gastrostomy tube into the abdomen is rare once the stomach seals to the body wall around the tube.
+This seal usually forms within one to two weeks of tube placement.
+Your veterinarian will instruct you on how to resolve any complications or problems that arise.

-Are there situations where tube feeding is not possible?
+Are there situations in which tube feeding is not possible?

-In rare circumstances, such as cats with uncontrollable vomiting or cats that are unconsciousness, tube feeding is not possible.
+In rare circumstances, such as cats with uncontrollable vomiting or cats that are unconscious, tube feeding is not possible.
 In these cases, it may be necessary to consider intravenous feeding.
-Intravenous feeding of cats is complicated, difficult, and costly; therefore, it is only recommended when no other feeding methods are available.
+Intravenous feeding of cats is complicated, difficult, and costly, so it is only recommended when no other feeding methods are available.

 Related Articles